dcasati/cross-cloud-vpn/README.md

 # Cross Cloud VPN: Site-to-Site IKEv2 based on OpenBSD

 This is a guide on how to securely connect two public clouds,AWS and Azure.
-The solution entails the use of an IPSec IKEv2 VPN running on OpenBSD.
+The solution entails the use of an IPsec IKEv2 VPN running on OpenBSD.

 # Design Overview
 ![End to End topology](sections/images/topology.png)